 In my early years as a poet of conscience, I sought to collaborate with like-minded poets in sharing messages of social significance.
 In 1995, I founded the poetry group, Collective Voices.
 What began as a sisterhood of poets has today evolved into an ensemble of poets, no longer a sisterhood, but which continues to lift messages of social relevance.
 Collective Voices, whose members currently include Sylvia Dianne "Ladi Di" Beverly, Andre "Brenardo" Taylor and me, J. Joy "Sistah Joy" Matthews Alford, has written and performed our inspirational, motivational and empowerment poetry on radio and television; and has performed at local, national and international events.
 Collective Voices' international debut was in London, England in 1998.
 We are published individually and as an ensemble, and our works have appeared in numerous anthologies.
 We continue to perform, accept public speaking engagements and book-signing requests, facilitate poetry workshops and present our work before culturally diverse inter-generational audiences.

-Pleased to share that the latest Sojourn with Words episode featuring the Prince George's County Youth Poet Laureate, Michaela Lacy, has begun to air.
-Tune in to CTV (Comcast Ch.
+We are pleased to share that the latest Sojourn with Words episode featuring the Prince George's County Youth Poet Laureate, Michaela Lacy, has begun to air.
+Tune in to Sojourn with Words on CTV (Comcast Ch.
 76 or Verizon Ch.
 42) to check out this powerful young poet who is creating a buzz all over the region.
 Reach out to be in touch at Poetsistahjoy@aol.com if you'd like to inquire about her or my availability to present poetry at your event.

 The current Sojourn with Words "encore presentations" schedule is Thursdays, 11:30 am & 6:30 pm and Saturdays at 6:30 pm.
-To check for schedule changes or view the full CTV weekly program listing see: pgctv.org/tv-schedule/.
+Tune in and invite your friends to tune in as well to join the Sojourn with Words family.
+To check for schedule changes or view the full CTV weekly program listing visit: pgctv.org/tv-schedule/.

 Since 2003, I have served as President of the Ebenezer A.M.E.
 Church Poetry Ministry of Ebenezer A.M.E.
 Church in Fort Washington, Maryland.
 Ministry members are known as The Anointed P.E.N.S.
 (Poets Empowered to Nurture Souls).
 In 2016, I was named Poet Laureate of the Church, where I continue to lead the ministry through poetry-based service and community engagement.